About Performing Arts

 The Theatre program at Drexel consists of two distinct, yet closely integrated components: Academics and Performance.
 The intertwining of foundation studies and practical application empowers students to discover and develop their own voice and style in their art.
 With practical courses in Acting, Voice and Articulation, Movement for the Actor, Directing, Design and Technical Theatre, students explore areas of interest, develop their skills, and gain a deeper understanding and appreciation of the practical side of theatre arts.
 The Performance program allows students to apply their skills in a production setting, with public performances in either main stage productions or intimate studio productions in non-traditional theatre spaces.

 The Music program at Drexel offers numerous courses to develop a student's musicianship and nurture an appreciation and understanding of music's fundamentals.
-Students can take classes, study an instrument in private lessons and perform in over a dozen ensembles, including University Chorus, Concert Band, Jazz Orchestra, String Orchestra, and many more.
+Students can take classes, study an instrument in private lessons and perform in over a dozen ensembles, including University Chorus, Concert Band, Jazz Orchestra, University Orchestra, and many more.

 The Department of Performing Arts awards two kinds of scholarships each year; performance scholarships and technical scholarships.
 Performance scholarships are based on audition as well as ensemble needs and a commitment to the awarding ensemble.